ARRIVALS AND

 Can I bring my own bike from home?

-You are more than welcome to bring your own bike.
-You are responsible for assembling your bike upon arrival and disassembling it upon departure as well as all shipping arrangements needed to get your bike to and from the trip.
-You will store your bike in our lock biked room, which also has video surveillance security.
+You are welcome to bring your own bike.
+You are responsible for assembling your bike upon arrival, disassembling it upon departure, as well as all shipping arrangements needed to get your bike to and from the trip.
+If you need help assembling or disassembling, please let us know in advance so we can schedule a mechanic to help you.
+There is an additional fee for this service.
+You are responsible for maintenance of your bike while you are here, since our fleet of 80 bikes keeps our mechanics busy.
+If time and staffing allow, we will provide assistance at an additional charge.
+You are welcome to store your bike in our locked biked room, which also has video surveillance security.
+Important information if you are bringing your own bike:

 Can I rent a bike from a local bike shop while I’m there?